• twitter-icon

 Income Tax Benefits on Housing Loan in India

-Nowadays it is impossible for a common man to purchase a house with his own name and from his own Income due to inflation.
-So if a person wants a residential house, he can buy the same from easy EMI facilities.
-EMI facility is beneficial for buying a home with starting limited down payment and rest payment in equal monthly instalments.
-Buying a house with your own name and getting possession through EMI is like a dream come true and getting tax benefits on EMI paid is like a “cherry on the cake”.
+Nowadays, it is impossible for a common man to purchase a house in his own name and from his own Income due to inflation.
+So if a person wants a residential house, he can buy the same with easy EMI facilities.
+EMI facility is beneficial for buying a home with a starting limited down payment and the rest payment in equal monthly instalments.
+Buying a house with your own name and getting possession through EMI is like a dream come true, and getting tax benefits on EMI paid is like a “cherry on the cake”.

 Can’t Avail Income Tax Benefit on This Home Loan After 31st Mar

-The central government has decided to stop the income tax advantage from 1st April 2022 beneath section 80EEA for those who are buying a home for the first time.
-In Budget 2019, the union government has circulated an additional amount of Rs 1.50 lakh income tax advantage to the people who take a home loan, and buy their first property having a stamp duty valuation of up to Rs 45 lakh.
+The central government has decided to stop the income tax advantage from 1st April 2022 under section 80EEA for those who are buying a home for the first time.
+In Budget 2019, the Union government has circulated an additional amount of Rs 1.50 lakh income tax advantage to the people who take a home loan, and buy their first property having a stamp duty valuation of up to Rs 45 lakh.
+Taxpayers should not be eligible to claim a tax benefit under Section 80EE.

-When the new home loan borrower avail of the home loan sanction letter by the date 31st March 2022 and gets disbursal in FY23, he or she will enable to avail of the other income tax exemption advantage for the whole tenure of the home loan.
+When the new home loan borrower avails of the home loan sanction letter by the date 31st March 2022 and gets disbursal in FY23, he or she will be enabled to avail of the other income tax exemption advantage for the whole tenure of the home loan.

 Tax Sops on Both Principal & Interest

-In case of purchasing under-constructed property, you can claim “the total interest that has been paid prior to the pre-delivery period” as a deduction in 5 equal instalments.
+In case of purchasing an under-constructed property, you can claim “the total interest that has been paid before the pre-delivery period” as a deduction in 5 equal instalments.
 The financial year shall start in the year in which construction has been completed or the year in which you acquired your apartment (date of taking possession).

 Deduction in Case of Joint Purchase

-• Interest paid on EMI is available for exemption u/s 24(b) of Income Tax
+• Interest paid on EMI is available for exemption u/s 24(b) of the Income Tax

 • Pre-construction Interest is also covered under this section.

-• From Assessment Year 17-18 another Deduction will be available u/s 80EE for interest paid other than Interest exemption u/s 24(b) but it depends on some conditions.
+• From Assessment Year 17-18, another Deduction will be available u/s 80EEA for interest paid other than Interest exemption u/s 24(b), but it depends on some conditions.

-Here are details pertaining to tax benefits available to the assessee:
+Here are details about tax benefits available to the assessee:

 • Tax Benefits on Interest paid after the house is constructed